 Every landlord must carry out regular maintenance and repairs to keep their rental properties habitable.
-Fixing a faulty faucet, AC unit repair, or painting the property are simply part of a landlord’s job description.
+Fixing a faulty faucet, AC unit repair, or painting the property are all part of a landlord’s job description.

 In contrast, capital improvements boost the property value, or extend the life of the property.
 Capital improvements also go by the terms capital expenditures (CapEx) or capital expenses.

 Many real estate investors like to classify most of the work done in the property as regular repair and maintenance to maximize their landlord tax deductions.
 As much as it sounds like a good plan in minimizing the property or rental income tax dues, false tax deduction claims can land you in hot water with the IRS.

 So put on your accountant hat, because all landlords need to understand rental property repairs versus capital improvements for filing tax returns and taking deductions.